Archie3d/qmusic/README.md

 CMake is required to configure and build the project.
 QMusic depends on Qt 5.x framework.

+# Limitations
+Polyphonic synthesis is not implemented currently.

 # Issues
 This software is work in progress.
 At the moment it can only be compiled for MS Windows targets with Visual C++ 2013.